A Guide To London’s Vintage, Antique & Flea MarketsAntiques Hunting

 London’s interior designers flock to ‘London best kept secret’ : The Sunbury Antique Markets.
 Located at the edge of London, if you are prepared to travel that bit further, you will find a high calibre of antiques with a slightly lower price tag.
 The fair has a more rustic, shabby chic and unusual twist.
 In some ways, Sunbury is more akin to the larger rural antique fairs, but much nearer to the city.

-For a fabulous day out of town, Ardingly, is the largest fair in the South of England and lies only an hour from London, and Brighton with it flea markets, arcades and antique shops is only an hour and a half from the capital.
+For a fabulous day out of town, Ardingly, is the largest fair in the South of England and lies only an hour from London.
+And the quirky seaside town of Brighton with it flea markets, arcades and antique shops, is of course only an hour and a half from the capital.

 Also worth a look